Human Peripheral Blood Mononuclear Cells: Sourcing, Isolation, Freezing, and Thawing

 How to Isolate Mononuclear Cells from Whole Blood by Density Gradient Centrifugation

-Advantages to using density gradient centrifugation to isolate PBMCs include the low cost of the density gradient media, lack of specialized equipment, and ease of introduction to any lab.
+Advantages to using density gradient centrifugation to isolate PBMCs include the low cost of density gradient media, minimal equipment requirements, and ease of introduction to any lab.
 However, this protocol is time-consuming, laborious, and cannot be automated.
 Isolating PBMCs from one sample can take at least 45 minutes.

 Isolation of Highly Purified PBMCs Using Magnetic Cell Separation